 Perhaps some of you remember a movie called, “Three weddings and a funeral”; well, for me this weekend could be entitled: THREE FUNERALS AND A BAPTISM.
-Nathan graciously agreed once again to accompany his mother on a difficult journey, as we traveled first to Alabama and then Mississippi to say goodbye to two dear friends.
+My youngest son graciously agreed once again to accompany his mother on a difficult journey, as we traveled first to Alabama and then Mississippi to say goodbye to two dear friends.
 While we were on our way, I received the call from my dearest friend that her mother too had passed away.
 I was not sure how much more I could take.
-For this reason, when I received the invitation to the baptismal service of my great niece Kate and great nephew Kyle, I knew I had to be there.
+For this reason, when I received the invitation to the baptismal service of my great niece and nephew, I knew I had to be there.

 It is the act of baptism that openly identifies us with Christ in life and marks the beginning of our earthly journey with Him.
 It’s the faith behind the baptism that guarantees through the indwelling of the Spirit the peace and assurance of a life in eternity once this life ends.
 I’m so thrilled to see the next generation of our family join the greater family of Christ, and look forward to seeing how He will work in and through them as they grow fuller in His likeness.